rbarner14/protag/README.md

 ProTag was inspired by the need for production information of songs.
 The major components of song production are:

-* The recording of the rapper (performer) delivering his lyrics.
+* The recording of the performer delivering her lyrics.
 * The making of the beat (song's instrumental, non-lyrical/non-vocal rhythmic backing track) by the producer.
 A producer's beat is often identified by the producer's signature, aka tag.